zaphar/ucg/README.md

 Let statements introduce a new name in a UCG file.
 Most configurations will be a tuple like below.
 Tuples are delimited by braces and have a list of named fields in them.
+Fields in a tuple can be indexed using dotted selectors.

     let mysql_conn_base = {
       host = "db1.local.net",